Set up signing from OneDrive and SharePoint

 Skribble Electronic Signature plug-in

-We recommend that your OneDrive admin carries out the setup of the Skribble Electronic Signature plug-in.
-Skribble Business admins might not have all the necessary rights to finish the setup.
+We recommend that your OneDrive admin carries out the setup of the plug-in.
+Skribble admins might not have the necessary rights to finish the setup.

 Step-by-step guide for OneDrive admins to connect OneDrive for Business with Skribble:

-Before you get started, make sure you have your Skribble API credentials ready (username an API key).
+Before getting started, make sure you have your Skribble API credentials ready (username and API key).
+You only need 1 API key to set up signing for the whole company.

-You can get these from your company’s Skribble Business admin.
-Skribble Business admins: click here for guidance.
+You can get your API credentials from your Skribble admin.
+Skribble admins: click here for guidance.

 Click here to get the plug-in from Microsoft AppSource